andreiolaru-ro/FLASH-MAS/notes.md

   * manage portables for CLI entries

 ### Deployment / loading
-  * Question: what is the sequence of Agent.addContext(Pylon), Shard.addContext(Agent), and the internal call of Shard.register()

   * deploy a composite agent
-    * what do about having support implementations when pre-loading features
+    * what do about having support implementations when pre-loading shards
-      * should we leave loading (and finding) features to the composite agent, till after the agent is added all contexts? (who adds contexts?)
+      * should we leave loading (and finding) shards to the composite agent, till after the agent is added all contexts? (who adds contexts?)

 ### Utilities
   * implement getAppropriateTree / addAppropriateTree methods